TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Problem Description

-\paragraph{CTDE} In realistic multi-agent environments, each agent only captures partial observation because of the limitation of environment.
-Therefore, the learning of decentralized policies is required on the condition of the local observation of each agent.
-Perhaps the most naive training method for MARL tasks is independent Q-learning(IQL)~\cite{2017multiagent}, which learns the policy of each agent independently.
-However, due to the instability of partial observability, the decentralized policy may not converge to a global optimal solution in the limit of infinite exploration.
-The most commonly alternative solution is to employ the paradigm of centralized training with decentralized execution(CTDE)~\cite{kraemer2016multi}, where each agent learns the policy by optimizing individual action-value function based on its own observation and the global state in training phase, and agent makes its decision with local observation at execution time.
+\textbf{Centralized Training with Decentralized Execution}: In realistic multiagent environments, each agent only captures partial observation because of the limitation of the environment.
+Therefore, the learning of decentralized policies is required on the condition of individual observation of each agent.
+Perhaps the most naive training method for MARL tasks is IQL~\cite{2017multiagent}, in which each agent is trained independently to learn their policy.
+However, due to the instability of partial observability, the decentralized policies may not converge to a globally optimal solution under the condition of finite exploration.
+The most commonly alternative solution is to employ the fashion of centralized training with decentralized execution (CTDE)~\cite{kraemer2016multi}, where each agent learns the policy by optimizing individual action-value function based on the individual observation of each agent and global state in the training phase, and the agent makes its decision with local observation at execution time.

-\paragraph{IGM and Value Decomposition Methods} For any factorizable MARL tasks, Individual-Global-Max (IGM)~\cite{son2019qtran} is a significant condition to keep the consistency between global and individual policy in the centralized training process, which can be formulated as follows.

-According to the Eq.(\ref{con:IGM}), we note that the solution of the greedy global action is equivalent to choose greedily individual policy under the joint action-observation history $\tau$ for an arbitrary task whose action-value function ${Q_{jt}(\tau, \mu)}$ can be factorized the group of individual action-value function ${[Q_i(\tau_i, \mu_i)]^{n}_{i=1}}$.
-In other words, for a factorizable task, IGM condition is the sufficient and necessary condition of the action-value function be factorized for a factorizable task.
+The bottleneck of CTDE is how to keep the consistency between global and individual policy in the centralized training process when maximizing the joint action-value function.
+This is the known condition, Individual-Global-Max (IGM)~\cite{son2019qtran}, which is defined as: where the joint action is defined as $u=(u_1,u_2,\cdots,u_N)$, $Q_\glb(\tau, u)$ denotes the global action-value function, and $Q_i(\tau_i, u_i)$ is the individual action-value function of agent $a_i$.
+According to the Eq.~(\ref{con:IGM}), we note that the solution of the greedy global action is tantamount to choosing greedily individual policy under the joint action-observation history $\tau$ for an arbitrary task.
+In other words, the solved objective is to ensure the consistency between global optimal action and individual optimal actions for CTDE.

-Based on CTDE and IGM, a number of value-decomposition MARL methods have been proposed in recent years.
-As representative works, VDN~\cite{sunehag2017value} and QMIX~\cite{rashid2018qmix} learn a linear value decomposition by using the additivity(Eq.(\ref{vdn:additivity})) and the monotonicity(Eq.(\ref{qmix:monotonicity})) respectively, as shown below: However, both of them are built on the condition of the structure constraints, and only satisfy the sufficient condition of IGM.
-In contrast, QTRAN~\cite{son2019qtran} presents a novel factorization approach(Eq.(\ref{con:qtran_2})) to release the restrictive constraint, which transforms the original global action-value function into a new easily factorized function that shares the optimal global policy.
-QTRAN requires an extra limitation in the affine transformation, while it provides a sufficient and necessary condition of IGM.